andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 Aura Frames does something similar but keeps counter cache columns in a separate but related table (plus counters in Memcached, see below).
 This reduces contention and places the churn more on a separate utility table.

 ## Random Values and Sampling
 Ordering by `RANDOM()` is slow.
-To avoid that, the Aura codebase uses TABLESAMPLE in Postgres, which is specified with a FROM clause ([Postgres Documentation](https://www.postgresql.org/docs/current/sql-select.html)) which works fine from Active Record.
+To avoid that, the Aura codebase uses TABLESAMPLE in Postgres (a contrib module), which is specified with a FROM clause ([Postgres Documentation](https://www.postgresql.org/docs/current/sql-select.html)) which works fine from Active Record.

 A couple of options are supported like `sampling_method` with built-in options of `system` and `bernoulli`, or they can be expanded further by enabling the `tsm_system_rows module` ([Postgres Documentation](https://www.postgresql.org/docs/current/tsm-system-rows.html)).